6 Staple Whole Grains That Should Be in Your Pantry

-Second on my list are steel cut oats, which are a basically like a coarse oatmeal.
-To make steel cut oats, they take the whole oat groats and the chop them into two or three pieces.
+Second on my list are steel-cut oats, which are a basically like coarse oatmeal.
+To make steel-cut oats, they take the whole oat groats and then chop them into two or three pieces.
 I've always been a fan of oats, but in the last year or so, these have become my favorite.
 I find that they make the creamiest porridge ever and I feel like the course texture makes them a bit more filling.
-Nutritionally speaking, steel cut oats are fabulous – one serving has 6 grams of protein and 8 grams of dietary fiber.
-For those of us with gluten sensitivities or celiac disease, Bob's Red Mill makes certified gluten-free steel cut oats which is amazing!
+Nutritionally speaking, steel-cut oats are fabulous – one serving has 6 grams of protein and 8 grams of dietary fiber.
+For those of us with gluten sensitivities or celiac disease, Bob's Red Mill makes certified gluten-free steel-cut oats which is amazing!

 Recipes that use steel cut oats:

 - Creamy Coconut Steel Cut Oats + Quinoa Porridge

 - Berry Banana Quinoa + Steel Cut Oats Breakfast Bake

 - Steel Cut Oat + Apple Blender Pancakes